Career Advice for Teenagers

 To Go Ahead

-- The Teenager Programme for clients aged 18 and under is £577.
+The Teenager Programme for clients aged 18 and under is £527.
 Make payment and get details on preparation and the assessments.
 Access to preparation material and the SII is immediate.
 For the HAB I need to personally send on a registration key, it does not happen automatically.
 You will get access to my online scheduler to book our discussions.
-This could be by Skype/phone or you are welcome to come here (GL20 8HL).
+This could be by Skype/phone or you are welcome to come to my home office in Cheltenham.

 “I am so glad we found Denise Taylor online!
 We were looking for someone to help our teenage son to find his way forward.
 We were aware of the Highlands Ability Battery because our daughter used them previously.
 We were very impressed with Denise’s personal and professional manner of working with our son.
 I only wish we had known about Denise before, I am sure our daughter would have received much more from the process had she used Denise.” ~ Dave